Chris Valaika

-Christopher Andrew Valaika (born August 14, 1985) is an American former professional baseball infielder and current coach who is the hitting coach for the Cleveland Guardians of Major League Baseball (MLB).
-He played in Major League Baseball (MLB) for the Cincinnati Reds, Miami Marlins and Chicago Cubs.
+Christopher Andrew Valaika (born August 14, 1985) is a former professional baseball infielder and the current hitting coach for the Cincinnati Reds of Major League Baseball (MLB).
+He played for the Reds, Miami Marlins, and Chicago Cubs.
 He was formerly an assistant hitting coach for the Cubs.

-Before professional baseball
+Early life and education

-Born to father Jeffrey Valaika and mother Ilona, Chris Valaika is the oldest son of 5 children.
-He is an American of Lithuanian descent.
-Valaika attended Hart High School in Santa Clarita, CA, and also attended college at the University of California-Santa Barbara.
+Valaika was born on August 14, 1985, in Santa Monica, California, to Jeffrey and Ilona Valaika.
+He is the oldest son of five children.
+Valaika is an American of Lithuanian descent.
+Valaika attended Hart High School in Santa Clarita, California, and attended college at the University of California-Santa Barbara.
 He was a member of the U.S. National Team, and won the silver medal at the U-18 Pan Am Cup in Curacao-Antilles and the gold medal at the 2004 World University Baseball Championship in Taiwan.